tundish/blathnaid/app/tale.rst

 And before Jack could get him to explain any more, Krol had curled up and was off to sleep.

-.. todo:: Standing
+But Jack could not sleep.
+He felt very alone, in a very strange world.
+So he stood there in his little spot in the dark.
+And he calmed his breathing, until it moved down from his chest into his belly.
+Breathing slower, and softer.
+Until nearly half a minute to breathe in, and nearly half a minute to breathe out.

 F 3
 ---

-Jack urgently needed to find the Master of Smiths, so he was out again early to see his friend Fell.
+The next morning Jack felt he urgently needed to find the Master of Smiths, so he was out again early to see his friend Fell.

 He in his turn had been eager to check the trivet and its third set of markings.
 After applying some paste, and rubbing with a cloth, he could make out its meaning.
 "This one reads 'Cognition'", he declared.